robotology/gz-sim-yarp-plugins/docs/build-from-source.md

 To compile gz-sim-yarp-plugins from source, follow just one out of the following sections.

-## Compile from source with pixi using conda-forge dependencies on Linux, macOS or Windows
+## Compile from source with pixi on Linux, macOS or Windows

 If you want to use [pixi](https://pixi.sh) to compile the project, just clone the repo and in the `gz-sim-yarp-plugins` folder run: